the-events-calendar/the-events-calendar/readme.txt

 * Fix - Navigation for the Views will no longer use current browser URL as previous url, preventing problems on shortcodes.
 * Tweak - Include the `tribe_events_views_v2_view_page_reset_ignored_params` filter to prevent certain params from interfering with pagination resetting.
 [FBAR-222]
+* Tweak - Use filterable attributes for the view more link and text.
+Add customizer styling for the link.
+[ECP-568]

 = [5.3.2.1] 2021-02-02 =